VHS Revival Revisits Sam Raimi’s lost gem, and attempts to pinpoint the reasons for its relative anonymity.

 A Simple Plan is one of those movies that is destined to be forgotten.

 This is nothing out of the ordinary.
-There are lots of films that disappear from the public consciousness, but few of them are as enjoyable as this one, and even fewer can boast such an exceptional cast or a director as consistent as horror icon Sam Raimi, who takes something of a departure from his usual comic book style with this taut and suspenseful thriller.
+There are lots of films that disappear from the public consciousness, but few of them are as enjoyable as this one, and even fewer can boast such an exceptional cast.
+Nor can they lay claim to a director as consistent as horror icon Sam Raimi, who takes something of a departure from his usual comic book style with this taut and suspenseful thriller.
 Respected critics Roger Ebert and Gene Siskel gave the movie their thumbs up, while the former – the first recipient of the Pulitzer Prize in Film Criticism – ranked it at number 4 on his list of best movies of 1998.
 So how did a movie of such skill and pedigree find itself relegated to cinematic purgatory?

 Let us take a moment to consider.

 One of those reasons is undoubtedly its lack of success at the box office.
 Released in mid-December, the movie struggled to compete with franchise blockbusters such as Star Trek: Insurrection, while the success of surprise hits such as Shakesphere in Love, and the inevitable draw of Christmas romcom You’ve Got Mail – a quasi-sequel which reunited Tom Hanks and Meg Ryan following the much-loved Sleepless in Seattle – succeeded in dwarfing it.
 Traditionally, Christmas is a time of great sentiment, a period when people are drawn to movies which promote happy endings and wish fulfilment.
 So irrelevant to the festive season is A Simple Plan’s macabre formula that it was even eclipsed by Michael Keaton’s tepid Christmas comedy Jack Frost.